JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

 4. Once all your traces are set up decide whether they should be displayed in multiple stacked graphs or all on the same graph.
 Uncheck the box to display all on one graph.
-5. Select the data collection rate (3 Hz is currently the maximum rate).
+5. Select the data collection rate (20 Hz is currently the maximum rate, but on a Raspberry Pi you may not be able to sustain more than 5 Hz).
 6. When everything is set the way you wish, click on the "Set Parameters" button.
 The collection parameters will be displayed and a button to start the data collection will appear.